 - Christchurch Cathedral

 The loss of this iconic cathedral was devastating.
-In fact, it’s taken six years to decide its fate, and it is finally being rebuilt.
-Originally built between 1864 and 1904, it is the seat of the Bishop of Christchurch. - Mahon’s Stone Cairn
+It took six years to decide to start the restoration, and since Aug 2024, restoration has been on hold.
+Originally built between 1864 and 1904, it is the seat of the Bishop of Christchurch. - The Chalice

 This 18-metre-tall iconic symbol of Christchurch still stands amidst nearby destruction.
 Installed in 2001, the Chalice celebrates the new millennium and the 150th anniversary of the founding of Christchurch and Canterbury. - Transitional Cathedral

-Nicknamed the Cardboard Cathedral, it is a symbol of innovation, inspiration, and the good in all people.
+Nicknamed the Cardboard Cathedral, it symbolises innovation, inspiration, and the good in all people.
 It took two years from concept to completion and is the only cathedral in the world made substantially of cardboard.
-It’s expected to last for 50 years, a transitional place of worship until the main cathedral is rebuilt. - 185 Empty Chairs
+It’s expected to last 50 years, a transitional place of worship until the main cathedral is rebuilt.

 More things to see and do in and around Christchurch